Surface Grinding Wheels& Specifications

 Surface Grinding Wheels Specifications

-- Degree of concentration: it defines the content ratio of the diamond to the CBN abrasive grains in the abrasive layer.
+It defines the content ratio of the diamond to the CBN abrasive grains in the abrasive layer.
 The higher the degree of concentration, the greater is the number of grains.
 For a lower degree of concentration, there is a lower number of abrasive grains present.

-- Type of bond: It is the type of bonding layer holding together the abrasive grains in the super abrasive wheel.
+It is the type of bonding layer holding together the abrasive grains in the super abrasive wheel.
 During grinding, the abrasive grains drop off and this leads to the exposing of the newer grains.
 This improves the sharpness of the grinding process.